Posted by Outer Banks Blue

 8 Best Beaches in the NC Outer Banks

-Did you know that the NC Outer Banks have over 100 miles of shoreline?
+Did you know that the Outer Banks has over 100 miles of pristine shoreline?
 These beautiful barrier islands stretch more than 175 miles, from Corolla in the north to Cape Lookout in the south.
-And almost 60 percent of that area consists of a public beach.
+And almost 60 percent of that area consists of a public beach!

 With all that shorefront to choose from, how do you know which Outer Banks beaches are best for you and your family?
 That depends on what you're looking for.
 You'll find breathtaking OBX beaches to suit every taste and fancy.
-Here are just a few.
+Here are just a few of our favorite picks:

 Best Beaches for Wind, Waves, and Watersports

 Needless to say, all Outer Banks beaches provide plenty of opportunities for swimming, surfing, and similar activities.
-But several are especially known for their big waves and high winds - ideal conditions for windsurfing, skimboarding, hang gliding, kiteboarding, parasailing, and more.
+But several of the Outer Banks beaches are especially well known for their big waves and high winds - ideal conditions for windsurfing, skimboarding, hang gliding, kiteboarding, parasailing, and more.

 Ready for adventure?
 Contact Kitty Hawk Kayak & Surf School at 6150 North Croatan Highway to rent everything from skim boards, surfboards, and boogie boards to kayaks and stand-up paddleboards.
 Plus, check out these thrilling experiences with Kitty Hawk Kites: